-- 2.12.3.1 For each examination, a student shall be responsible for checking the date, time and venue and presents himself/herself for the examination at the approved time and place. - 2.12.3.2 A student shall be allowed to enter the examination room 30 minutes prior to the time prescribed for the commencement of end of semester examination. - 2.12.3.3 In any end of semester examination, no student shall be allowed to enter the examination room for more than half an hour after the examination has started and no student shall be permitted to leave the examination room until half an hour has elapsed from the start of the examination. - 2.12.3.4 No direct communication (verbal or otherwise) between candidates is allowed during the examination.
-If any student needs to communicate, he/she must do so by raising his/her hand to attract attention of the Invigilator. - 2.12.3.5 Smoking and drinking alcohol and or being in a condition of alcohol influence in the examination room is completely prohibited. - 2.12.3.6 Candidates, subject to the permission of the invigilator, are allowed to go out of the examination room, one at a time, with an escort for not more than ten minutes and only for the purpose of a call of nature. - 2.12.3.7 A student shall make sure that he/she has been issued with examination number before end of semester examinations begin after being registered by the Academy. - 2.12.3.8 Students should use their examination numbers only for the end of semester examinations.
-As such names, initials or any other mark that may distinguish one student from another should never be written on script papers or answer books for the end of semester examinations. - 2.12.3.9 Using any other student's examination number is considered as a case of dishonesty that is liable for disciplinary action as shall be determined by examinations decisions bodies.
-Such dishonesty may lead to discontinuation from studies subject to confirmation by Academic Committee.

-- 2.12.3.10 A candidate who may wish to attract the attention of the invigilator shall do so by raising his/her hand without disturbing other students. - 2.12.3.11 Candidates are not allowed to chew anything while in the examination room unless granted permission under special circumstances.
+- 2.17.1 For each examination, a student shall be responsible for checking the date, time and venue and presents himself/herself for the examination at the approved time and place. - 2.17.2 A student shall be allowed to enter the examination room 30 minutes prior to the time prescribed for the commencement of end of semester examination. - 2.17.3 In any end of semester examination, no student shall be allowed to enter the examination room for more than half an hour after the examination has started and no student shall be permitted to leave the examination room until half an hour has elapsed from the start of the examination. - 2.17.4 No direct communication (verbal or otherwise) between candidates is allowed during the examination.
+If any student needs to communicate, he/she must do so by raising his/her hand to attract attention of the Invigilator. - 2.17.5 Smoking and drinking alcohol and/or being in a condition of alcohol influence in the examination room is completely prohibited. - 2.17.6 Candidates, subject to the permission of the invigilator, are allowed to go out of the examination room, one at a time, with an escort for not more than ten minutes and only for the purpose of a call of nature. - 2.17.7 A student shall make sure that he/she has been issued with an identity card before end of semester examinations begin after being registered by the Academy. - 2.17.8 Students should use only their registration numbers for the end of semester examinations.
+As such names, initials or any other mark that may distinguish one student from another should never be written on script papers or answer books for the end of semester examinations. - 2.17.9 Using any other student's registration number is considered as a case of dishonesty that is liable for disciplinary action as shall be determined by examinations decisions bodies.
+Such dishonesty may lead to discontinuation from studies subject to confirmation by Academic Committee. - 2.17.10 A candidate who may wish to attract the attention of the invigilator shall do so by raising his/her hand without disturbing other students. - 2.17.11 Candidates are not allowed to chew anything while in the examination room unless granted permission under special circumstances.
 A candidate found to be doing so and refuses to produce the material being chewed shall be deemed to have destroyed evidence of possession of unauthorized materials while in the examination venue and thus cheating.

-2.13 Invigilation of End of Semester Examination
+2.18 Invigilation of End of Semester Examination

-2.13.1 Responsibilities of the Invigilators before the start of the examination
+2.18.1 Responsibilities of the Invigilators before the start of the examination